banzaicloud/pipeline/docs/create.md

 Once Pipeline API is started you can create a cluster in the following ways:

 - Using the Postman examples
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/7a4c9291ff7b1afe5a5e)

 - Using `make create-cluster` and `make delete-cluster`.
 If you have AWS CLI installed you can use `make ec2-list-instances` in order to see the list of clusters

+- Setup your Pipeline GitHub OAuth application according to: [this guilde](./github-app.md)

 - Acquire a Pipeline access token on the GUI via logging in at `http://localhost:9090/auth/github/login` and then after visit `http://localhost:9090/api/v1/token`.
 Save it into the `PIPELINE_TOKEN` environment variable.

 - Use CURL `curl http://localhost:9090/api/v1/clusters -X POST -H "Authorization: Bearer $PIPELINE_TOKEN" -d name=test-$(USER) -d location=eu-west-1 -d nodeInstanceType=m4.xlarge -d nodeInstanceSpotPrice=0.2 -d nodeMin=1 -d nodeMax=3 -d image=ami-6d48500b`

 _Note: AWS spot prices are supported_